EnterpriseDB/pg_nosql_benchmark/README.md

 * This tool made to be run on CentOS 6.4 or later.
 * Run this script on separate CentOS server from where you have access to running MongoDB server and PostgreSQL Server.
 * This script works with PostgreSQL 9.4 beta server and MongoDB 2.6.
+* For better benchmarking, please use CentOS 64 bit machine of same size for MongoDB and PostgreSQl.
 * To use this tool, set following environment Variables in pg_mongo_benchmark.sh: